 COMMUNITY: Derby, WA

 Jack Dale went on to live a remarkable life that bridged two cultures.
 For most of his life, Jack worked as a stockman and was greatly revered as a skilful, tough and uncompromising man who was never 'thrown from a horse or defeated by a beast'.
-He is also a respected Aboriginal elder and lawman.
-Jack is considered one of the last of a generation of old men who possess a complete knowledge of the rituals, law and culture of his people; he is a vital link to the past and still is to this day through his art.
+He was also a respected Aboriginal elder and lawman.
+Jack was considered one of the last of a generation of old men who possess a complete knowledge of the rituals, law and culture of his people; he was a vital link to the past and still is to this day through his art.

 Jack began to paint in the 1990's with rigour and excitement.
-In recent years Jack was forced to retire from painting following a spate of heart attacks which placed him in serious danger and saw him admitted to a home.
-It is only now that this resilient man, has begun to visit the studio to follow his painting career with a vengeance - and as much enthusiasm as he had in the 90's.
-It is a truly remarkable story.
+In his later years Jack was forced to retire from painting following a spate of heart attacks which placed him in serious danger and saw him admitted to a home.
+The resilient man that he was, before he passed away he did begin to visit the studio again to follow his painting career with a vengeance - and as much enthusiasm as he had in the 90's.
+His story truly is remarkable.

-Jack Dale has produced large ceremonial boards used by traditional dancers to re-enact dreaming stories.
-He also uses his extensive cultural knowledge to record aspects of the Wandjina dreaming sites of his people.
+Jack Dale produced large ceremonial boards used by traditional dancers to re-enact dreaming stories.
+He also used his extensive cultural knowledge to record aspects of the Wandjina dreaming sites of his people.
 The Wandjina is an iconic powerful spirit man of the Kimberley, who forms clouds, rain and the landscape, and who, in Jack's paintings, is distinguishable by its large circular eyes, round head and halo formation.
 The eyes are most arresting eyes and entice the viewer in to the work.
 Jack manages to capture the power and strength of the Wandjina with the use of strong lines and dots which give the artworks a pulsating energy.
-He uses large blocks of colour outlined with dots, which is synonymous with the Kimberley region, and then adds figurative motifs of boab trees, horses, aeroplanes and people to tell his story.
-Whilst originally painting in natural ochre, Jack's most recent works are painted with Acrylics which allows him to use vibrant hues, including blues, reds and yellows.
+He uses large blocks of colour outlined with dots, which is synonymous with the Kimberley region, and then would add figurative motifs of boab trees, horses, aeroplanes and people to tell his story.
+Whilst originally painting in natural ochre, Jack's later works were painted with Acrylics which allowed him to use vibrant hues, including blues, reds and yellows.

 2000 Flinders Lane Gallery (solo).
 Melbourne, VIC